-Security of Petty Cash is the responsibility of the custodian.
-Petty Cash must be at least secured in a locked desk or cabinet, but Petty Cash over \$500 must be kept in a safe.
-It must be accessible only to the designated custodian, although the FO may also have combinations and spare keys, as necessary.
-Desk drawers or cabinets where Petty Cash is stored should be locked as often as practicable when the office is occupied; but they should always be locked whenever the custodian is out of the office.
+The security of a POS Cash Change Funds is the responsibility of the custodian.
+POS Cash Change Funds must be at least secured in a locked desk or cabinet, but any approved balance over \$500 must be kept in a safe.
+It must be accessible only to the designated custodian, although the FBM may also have combinations and spare keys, as necessary.
+Desk drawers or cabinets where POS Cash Change Funds are stored should be locked as often as practicable when the office is occupied; but they should always be locked whenever the custodian is out of the office.